Algoprazolam/She-learns-Vue.js/README.md

 ## Step 6, conditional Rendering

-I feel like this doesn’t need much explanation if you have any experience coding experience.
+I feel like this doesn’t need much explanation if you have any experience coding.

-Show this <h1> when awesome in the data component option = true with v-if =”awesome”
+Show this `<h1>` when awesome in the data component option = true with v-if =”awesome”

 else show the other one with v-else.